cema-sp/ruby-perf-optim/README.md

 ## Measure

-For adequate measurements we should measure a number of times and take median value.
+For adequate measurements, we should measure a number of times and take median value.
 A lot of external (CPU, OS, latency, etc.) and internal (GC runs, etc.) factors affect measured numbers.
 It is impossible to entirely exclude them.

 ### Minimize external factors

-* Disable dynamic CPU frequency (governor, cpupower in Linux)
+* Disable dynamic CPU frequency (`governor`, `cpupower` in Linux)
 * Warm up machine

 ### Minimize internal factors

 Two things can affect application: GC and System calls (including I/O calls).

-You may disable GC for measurements or force it before benchmark with `GC.start` (but not in a loop **!** because of new object being created in it).
+You may disable GC for measurements or force it before benchmarking with `GC.start` (but not in a loop **!** because of a new object being created in it).
 On Linux & Mac OS process fork available to fix that issue:

 ~~~ruby